-You can determine if you have a C wire by doing the following:
+You can find out if you have a C wire by doing the following:

-- Turn off power to the thermostat at the breaker.
+- Switch off power to the thermostat at the breaker.

-- Take off the thermostat and check the wiring.
+- Pull off the thermostat and look at the wiring.

-- If there are five or six multicolored wires, you have what you need for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is often blue.
+- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
+You might be pondering what color is the C wire on a thermostat—and the answer to that is usually blue.

 Do Nest or ecobee Need a C Wire?

 Two of the top brands are the Nest smart thermostat and ecobee smart thermostat.
-If you have two to four wires, these thermostats could be a fit for your needs.
+If you have two to four wires, these thermostats could be a match for your needs.

-ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
+ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
 So, you’re good if you don’t have a thermostat C wire.